California Court Records

 Contesting a California Traffic Ticket

 To fight a traffic ticket, first appear in Traffic Court and plead not guilty to the court clerk or reserve a date to see the judge.
 Some counties also allow motorists to write the court to plead not guilty.
 You may also elect for trial by written declaration by providing the court with a written statement rather than appearing in person.
-You need to submit a request form before electing for trial by written declaration.
-One benefit of this option is that you can seek a new trial (now, in person) if you lose a trial by written declaration.
+You may submit a request form before electing for trial by written declaration.
+One benefit of this option is that you may seek a new trial (now, in person) if you lose a trial by written declaration.

 All of these options require that you post the bail amount on your Courtesy Violation Information Notice (a document mailed to your address 2—3 weeks after getting a ticket).